 Cardiovascular Translational Science & Medicine: Devices

-This course is designed to improve our knowledge to enhance implementation of translation pathways to expedite potential cardiovascular therapeutic devices from conceptualization to clinical application.
+This non-credit professional development course is designed to improve our knowledge to enhance implementation of translation pathways to expedite potential cardiovascular therapeutic devices from conceptualization to clinical application.
 This process requires 10 to 12 years in part because of the obligatory expertise of many distinct stakeholders who are approached sequentially as development proceeds.

 In contrast to a parallel assessment in the early stage based on consultation from all of the stakeholders required to go from development to the bedside.
 The unique feature of this program is to bridge this gap by having all of the stakeholders participate and impart their knowledge based on their expertise and decades of experience.